FriendsOfREDAXO/blogger/readme.md

 With this new blogger instance different data can be accessed.
 For example you can get all Entries with a function or just a single one.
 For now blogger only gives you access to the data it created, this means that you're responsible for your urls and how they are handled.
-See examples _coming soon_...
+See examples _coming soon..._

 ```php
 // get all entries